MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">If the probability of Shannon scoring at least 1630 is 0.3336, then what is the probability she scores less than 1630?
 Draw the normal curve representing this exercise, shading the lower region instead of the upper one.^[We found the probability to be 0.6664.
 A picture for this exercise is represented by the shaded area below "0.6664".]</div>\EndKnitrBlock{guidedpractice}

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Edward earned a 1400 on his SAT.
+Edward earned a 1400 on his SAT.
 What is his percentile?

 ---